dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/question.md

 ---

-It's more readable in the issue Preview mode for all the hints
+**Click Preview above**

-**Please first read the following pages and the related links mentioned in the common solutions**
+**Please read the following pages and the related links mentioned in the common solutions before submit new question**

 [Questions](https://pyarmor.readthedocs.io/en/latest/questions.html)
 [Basic usage](https://pyarmor.readthedocs.io/en/latest/usage.html)

-**If missing the necessary information, or the question has been described in the document, the issue will be marked as "invalid" and be closed direclty.**
+**If the question has been described in the document, the issue will be marked as "documented" and be closed direclty.**

 If ask a question or describe the problem, please provide the following information: